-SELF-CARE FOR DOCTORS DURING COVID-19 OUTBREAK
+SELF-CARE FOR DOCTORS DURING COVID-19

 Please find below personal health advice only for doctors and medical students.
 DHQ cannot provide clinical advice regarding COVID-19.
 Queenslanders who require health advice or information while in quarantine or self-isolation should continue to call 13 HEALTH (13 43 25 84) or visit the Queensland Health website.
 Alternatively you can call the National Coronavirus Health Information Line on 1800 020 080.